ItsJBRali/lead-generation/README.md

 generation platform.

-The initial implementation targets UK council websites running Idox PublicAccess, one of the common planning portal products used by local authorities.
-It follows the same high-level workflow as `aspeakman/UKPlanning`:
+The initial implementation targets UK council websites running Idox PublicAccess, one of the common planning portal products used by local authorities:

 1. discover planning application identifiers from a council listing page
 2. fetch each application detail page